Dangerous Goods Shipping

 - Identifies DG items from product configuration

-- Generates declarations with correct UN numbers and packing instructions
+- Generates a Dangerous Goods Transport Document with correct UN numbers and packing instructions

 - Applies DG labels to shipping labels where supported